 - IHM Church - All are invited to participate in Eucharistic Adoration every Thursday.
-The exposition will be on the main church altar immediately following the 9:00 AM morning Mass until 12:00 PM and additional evening hours from 7:00 - 9:00 PM.
+The exposition will be on the main Church altar immediately following the 9:00 AM morning Mass until 12:00 PM and additional evening hours from 7:00 - 9:00 PM.

 What is a Spiritual Communion?
 How to Make a Spiritual Communion.

 There have been many situations in the history of the Church when the faithful could not receive holy Communion such as illness or disability, imprisonment, persecution, lack of priests or even war.

 • The twelve hour (or longer) “Eucharistic fast” often discouraged even the very pious from receiving communion.

 • Saint Teresa of Avila (16th Century) expressed the longing and desire for the Lord to enter our heart with this advice: “When you do not receive Communion and do not attend Mass, you can make a spiritual communion, which is a most beneficial practice; by it, the love of God will be greatly impressed on you.”

 • Saint Alphonsus Liguori (1696-1787) expressed “spiritual communion” in this prayer: “My Jesus, I believe you are present in the most Blessed Sacrament.
 I love you above all things and I desire to receive you into my soul.
 Since I cannot now receive you sacramentally, come at least spiritually into my heart.
 I embrace you as if you were already there, and unite myself wholly to you.
 Never permit me to be separated from you.
 Amen.”

 So how do you make a “spiritual communion?”
 Saint Peter Julian Eymard (1811-68), the French “apostle of the Eucharist,” suggested the following thoughts:

 • “If you cannot receive sacramentally, receive by making the following acts: